bhrigu136/Credit-Scoring-using-Random-Forest/README.md

 ## 💻 Technologies Used

 - **Python** – Core programming language
-- **Scikit-learn** – RandomForestClassifier, OneHotEncoder, ColumnTransformer, and Pipelines
+- **Scikit-learn** – For building the machine learning model (RandomForestClassifier), preprocessing (OneHotEncoder, ColumnTransformer), and managing the workflow (Pipeline).
 - **Streamlit** – For the interactive web application
 - **Pandas** – Data manipulation and analysis
 - **Joblib** – Saving and loading the trained model